• Skip to primary navigation

 Storage and Reheating

-- Fridge: Wrap each ball of mochi in a piece of plastic wrap and place in a sealed container in the fridge for 3-4 days.
+• Fridge: Wrap each ball of mochi in a piece of plastic wrap and place in a sealed container in the fridge for 3-4 days.
 Allow to come to room temperature before eating.
-If the mochi has toughened a bit, microwave slightly to revive the dough’s soft texture as per the instructions in the FAQs above.
+If the mochi has toughened a bit, microwave slightly to revive the dough’s soft texture per instructions below.

 Mango Mochi Recipe (Sugar-free, Dye-free)